-- 6.4 The implementation of the proposal does not lead to the requirement to prune any of the retained trees, or shrubs.
+- 6.2 The implementation of the proposal does not lead to the requirement to prune any of the retained trees, or shrubs. - 6.3 There is no part of the new rear extension which will have tree canopies (from trees to be retained) overhanging it.

-6.5 There is no part of the new structure which will have tree canopies (from trees to be retained) overhanging it and the building works can progress safely without the need for any facilitation pruning.
+- 6.4 There is a slight overhang of the new porch from the crown of T1.
+The defining branch structure of this tree is however well clear and therefore building works can progress safely without the need for any facilitation pruning.